EddieTheEd/obsidiannotes-v.3/content/R-AESPE-4.md

 - $\exists$ means 'there exists'
 	- Note: in assessments, **don't use these symbols!**

-## Proving/Disprohere exists a square prime number.ving statements with quantifiers
+## Proving/Disproving there exists a square prime number statements with quantifiers
 - There exists a prime here exists a square prime number.number which is not odd.
 - Proof: 2 is even, 2 is prime.
 	- **TLDR: By citing one example is adequate to prove "There exists" statements are *true***